Medical claims on The Dr. Oz Show

 The Dr. Oz Show is an American daytime television syndicated talk series that aired between September 14, 2009, and January 14, 2022.
 The host of the show is Dr. Mehmet Oz, a cardiothoracic surgeon who developed an affinity for alternative medicine.
 Throughout its run, various episodes and segment features have been vastly criticized for a lack of scientific credibility about the medical claims on the show.
-A study by the British Medical Journal in 2014 concluded that less than half the claims made on The Dr. Oz Show were backed by "some" evidence, and that fell to a third when the threshold was raised to "believable" evidence.
+A 2014 study concluded that less than half the claims made on The Dr. Oz Show were backed by "some" evidence, and that fell to a third when the threshold was raised to "believable" evidence.
 The website Science-Based Medicine goes even further, claiming: "No other show on television can top The Dr. Oz Show for the sheer magnitude of bad health advice it consistently offers, all while giving everything a veneer of credibility."
 What follows is a selection of claims lacking scientific evidence.